11nithin/Mission-to-Mars/README.md

 ## Purpose of the project

-To build a flask app to scrape the latest news about mars and get the images related to mars
+To build a flask app to scrape the latest news about mars mission and get the images related to mars from  the website,

+## Resources:
+- Beautiful Soup
+- Splinter
+- MongoDB
+- Flask

 ### Result